zhonghan721/tp/docs/DeveloperGuide.md

 The sequence of the `customer edit` command is as follows:

-1. The user inputs the `customer edit` command with `input` as the customer id and `Name`, `Phone`, `Email` and/or `Address` as the fields to be edited. e.g.(`customer edit 1 --name John --phone 92149601)
-2. The `LogicManager` calls `AddressBookParser#parseCommand` to create its corresponding CommandParser.
+1. The command `customer edit CUSTOMER_ID --name NAME --phone PHONE --email EMAIL --address ADDRESS` is entered by the user.
+2. LogicManager calls the `AddressBookParser#parseCommand` with `customer edit CUSTOMER_ID --name NAME --phone PHONE --email EMAIL --address ADDRESS` as input.
-3. In this case, the `AddressBookParser` creates an instance of `CustomerEditCommandParser` and calls `CustomerEditCommandParser#parse` to parse the given `input` using various parse methods from `ParserUtil` and creates a `CustomerEditDescriptor` object.
+3. `AddressBookParser` will parse the command, and creates a new instance of `CustomerEditCommandParser`, thereafter calling `CustomerEditCommandParser#parse` to parse the command arguments.
+4. `CustomerEditCommandParser` will call its own `CustomerEditCommandParser#createCustomerEditDescriptor` method which in turn creates a new `CustomerEditDescriptor` instance with the parsed arguments and returns it to `CustomerEditCommandParser`.
-4. The `CustomerEditCommandParser` then creates a `CustomerEditCommand` object.
-The `CustomerEditCommand` object takes in the `CustomerEditDescriptor` instance and the customer id from Step 1 as a parameter.
+5. `CustomerEditCommandParser` then creates a `CustomerEditCommand` instance and returns it to `AddressBookParser`.
-5. The `CustomerEditCommand` is then returned to the `LogicManager` where its execute method is called.
-This creates a `Customer` object by calling `CustomerEditCommand#createEditedCustomer`.
-Also, it edits the `Customer` with the customer id input in Step 1.
-This is done by calling `Model#setCustomer`.
-6. Subsequently, the deliveries assoiated with the edited `Customer` is updated with the new `Customer` details by calling `CustomerEditCommand#updateDelivery`.
-7. With the `Customer` specified edited, a `CommandResult` with a success message is then returned.
+6. `AddressBookParser` then passes the `CustomerEditCommand` instance to `LogicManager`.
+7. `LogicManager` then calls `CustomerEditCommand#execute` with the `Model` instance as input.
+8. The `CustomerEditCommand` instance then checks if the user is logged in by calling `Model#getUserLoginStatus`.
+9. Thereafter, the `CustomerEditCommand` calls its own `CustomerEditCommand#createEditedCustomer` method which in turn creates a new `Customer` instance with the edited information provided by the user.
+10. This `Customer` instance is returned to `CustomerEditCommand`. `CustomerEditCommand` then calls `Model#setCustomer` to update the existing `Customer` with the new information provided by the user.
+11. The `CustomerEditCommand` then calls `CustomerEditCommand#updateDelivery` to update `Deliveries` associated with this updated `Customer`.
+12. `Model#showAllFilteredCustomerList` is then called to display the updated list of customers.
+13. Finally, `CustomerEditCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

 The following sequence diagram shows how the `customer edit` command works: